 - Malvern Retreat House (2017-2018)

-- placed on administrative leave and priestly faculties restricted (2018)
+- Administrative leave and priestly faculties restricted (2018)

 Summary of Sexual Abuse Allegations against Father John F. Meyers:

-Father John F. Meyers was removed from his position at the Malvern Retreat house in 2018 following an allegation that he sexually abused a minor child.
+Father John Meyers was ordained a priest in 1983 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in 2018, he was removed from his position at the Malvern Retreat house following an allegation that he sexually abused a minor child.
 The Archdiocese of Philadelphia has provided the public with very little information about the allegation, except to say that the misconduct allegedly occurred in the early 1980s.
 His exact assignment, and additional details such as the age/gender of the victim, have not been provided.

 In January 2019, the Archdiocese of Philadelphia announced that its internal review board had completed its investigation into the allegations and determined that the allegation was “credible and substantiated.”
 Therefore, in accordance with its internal policies, Meyers was permanently removed from ministry and his faculties revoked.
 According to media reports, his case is now being considered for laicization (removal from the priesthood) by the Vatican.